metablaster/WindowsFirewallRuleset/Readme/FAQ.md

     - Note that last 4 script names listed above exist in multiple locations, but are not the same!
     - By default none of these scripts run on its own, except as explained in point 4.

+6. Following is a list of external executables that are run by some scripts

+    - gpupdate.exe (to apply GPO setting and avoid system restart)
+    - reg.exe (to load offline registry hive)
+    - code.cmd (to learn VSCode version)
+    - git.exe (to learn git version)
+    - icacls.exe (to set ACL and remove old duplicate modules)
+    - takeown.exe (to take ownership and remove old duplicate modules)

-6. There is nothing harmful here
+7. There is nothing harmful here

 - Some scripts or code such as `initialize-module.ps1` might attempt to contact online PowerShell repository before downloading modules, however this happens only if you enable "development mode"